 Take It Further: Enlist your child’s help in cleaning and chopping fruits and veggies.
 See how many different shapes you can create—try cutting apples or pears into flat slices and remove the core with mini cookie cutters, or cut carrots into medallions or matchsticks, or with a crinkle cutter.

 How do whales sleep?
 Why do thunder and lightning happen together?
 Are there real princesses and knights?
 Kids have so many questions.
 Take a day over break to guide your child on a quest for answers.
 Brainstorm together to come up with a question they would like answered.
 Then discuss the ways they might be able to find information, such as books, the internet, or observation, and see what you can learn together.

 Take It Further: Go beyond an internet search.
-Explore the library database for books or documentaries on the subject that you can borrow.
+Explore the library for books or documentaries on the subject that you can borrow.

 No, this is not another movie watching binge.
 Instead, encourage your child to make their own movie on your phone.
 Let them take the lead on the subject, costumes, and camera angles.

 Take It Further: Edit the video and make a trailer to share with friends and grandparents.
 Try a free kid-friendly app to make it happen, like Toontastic, LEGO Movie Maker, or Magisto.
 Then set up a special family screening, with popcorn, to watch the finished creation.

 With new toys and clothes coming into the house from holiday gifting, it’s a good time to get rid of some of the old.
 Start a tradition of donating a couple toys or some outgrown clothes at the holidays.
 It might be easier for kids to let go knowing that new exciting things are on the way.